GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         3. Create Genkit tools to interact with this reasoner.
         4. Pilot NeSy integration: Have LLM-driven flows (e.g., for compliance checking or standard interpretation) consult the symbolic reasoner and KG to verify outputs or derive logically sound conclusions for specific, well-defined scenarios.
 *   **Advanced KG-RAG & Context Fusion:**
-    *   Implement more sophisticated KG-RAG techniques: multi-hop KG queries for richer context, using KG relationships to re-rank or filter vector search results, context fusion algorithms.
+    *   Implement more sophisticated KG-RAG techniques: multi-hop KG queries for richer context, using KG relationships to re-rank or filter vector search results, context fusion algorithms (e.g., Reciprocal Rank Fusion - RRF).
 *   **Initial Multi-modal RAG/Ingestion:**
     *   Leverage Gemini's multi-modal capabilities or advanced Document AI features to extract and structure information from tables and key diagrams within standards documents.
     *   Make this structured multi-modal information queryable/retrievable by RAG and linked in the KG.